-- Minimum of a Bachelor of Science in Nursing (BSN). - Current license to practice as registered nurse in Puerto Rico and membership in the College of Professional Nurses. - Minimum 2.75 GPA. - EXADEP or GRE taken within the last three years - Proficiency in Spanish. - Ability to read and comprehend English. - Three letters of recommendation. - Interview with program faculty. - Current certification in Basic Life Support (CPR). - Recent physical examination, negative tuberculin test or chest x-ray, and evidence of immunity to Rubella and Hepatitis B.
+- Minimum of a Bachelor of Science in Nursing (BSN). - Current license to practice as registered nurse in Puerto Rico and membership in the College of Professional Nurses. - Minimum 2.85 GPA. - Three letters of recommendation. - Interview with program faculty. - Current certification in Basic Life Support (CPR). - Approve a statistics or biostatistics course of higher education level.